snigdhasambitak/kubernetes-wordpress/README.md

 # kubernetes-wordpress
 A sample wordpress app to deploy in kubernetes using sql backend

+To install all the wordpress and sql deployment and service yaml plus ingress use the following command.

+kubectl apply -f .

 Now you can finish the installation of your Wordpress application using the following details :

 Database name : wordpress as defined in the DB’s yaml file